-- □If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for our share of the cost within 60 calendar days after we receive your request.
+- □ If we say yes to your request: If the medical care is covered and you followed all the rules, we will send you the payment for the cost typically within 30 calendar days, but no later than 60 calendar days after we receive your request.
 If you haven't paid for the medical care, we will send the payment directly to the provider. - □ If we say no to your request: If the medical care is not covered, or you did not follow all the rules, we will not send payment.
 Instead, we will send you a letter that says we will not pay for the medical care and the reasons why.